 Creativity In Music Education

-I corresponded with an excellent elementary school music teacher at a well-funded elementary school (referenced briefly above) and asked her to tell me what creative things the students do in music class.
+I corresponded with an excellent elementary school music teacher at a well-funded elementary school (referenced above) and asked her to tell me what creative things the students do in music class.
 For clarity, I’m going to separate the quotation into four parts:

 “Fourth graders will compose a simple melody.
 The rhythm is given, as are the available notes from a pentatonic scale.
 This is their first experience [composing], so I leave little to chance.”